-e.
-While the Bible is an integrated Book of God's Self-revelation, Biblical Scripture was not necessarily written in the order they are presented in the Bible.
+- a.
+Biblical scholars understand that the Bible is an integrated Book of God's Self-revelation that was revealed and recorded throughout the course of redemptive history.
+However, we also know that Biblical Scripture was not necessarily written in the order they are presented in the Bible.
 The following "Schedule A" presents the generally accepted Dates of the known historical events around and writing of the Old and New Testament Writings.
-These dates are validated from a variety of sources including historical records of other nations, findings dated in the archaeological record, and cross reference with the Bible itself.
-Though some historical observers have complained of the delay of some of these writings especially the Gospels after Jesus ministry and death, it is understood there were source documents written by eye-witnesses and shared (like the "Q" Documents) that were in circulation and were the common source for the Synoptic Gospels.
+These dates are validated from a variety of sources including the historical records of other nations, findings dated in the archaeological record, and both cross referenced with the Bible itself. - b.
+Though some historical observers have complained of the delay of some of these writings especially the Gospels after Jesus ministry and death, it is understood there were source documents written by eye-witnesses and were shared for many years before they were assembled into a book.
+Some are referred to as the "Q" Documents, that were the common source for the Synoptic Gospels.
 Another factor for the delay was the general expectation that Jesus' Apocalyptic Return would be immediate rather than delayed.
-Finally, the authors didn't write in a vacuum, there were eyewitnesses that were interviewed and the Holy Spirit Supernaturally enabled all writers of Scripture to recall and present God's intended message to His people.
-The internal and external evidence accompanied by the transformative response of believers through the ages bear out the validity of the Old and New Testament Canon.
+Finally, the authors didn't write in a vacuum, there were many eyewitnesses that were interviewed and whose accounts were written down.
+We also hold that the Holy Spirit Supernaturally enabled all writers of Scripture to recall and present God's intended message to His people.
+The internal and external evidence accompanied by the transformative response of believers through the ages bear out the validity of the Old and New Testament Canon. - c.
+The most compelling rationale for the trustworthiness of Scripture is: - a.
+The internal witness of the Bible itself where the timid and unimpressive disciples stood before the world powers of the era and spoke with poise and confidence. - b.
+The external witness that some 1-1.5 million Gentile converts to Christianity and Messianic Jews chose death over renouncing their faith.
+People don't die willingly for a lie, but these people died willingly for the truth they were convinced of.